-(For fall semester only) When you arrive at the hotel you will be given your first week's London allowance for food.
-Your London transport and rail cards will be given to you once they have been purchased, typically later that day or the next.
+(For fall semester only) When you arrive at the hotel you will be given your first week's London allowance for food along with your London transport and rail cards.
 If you wish, you can withdraw personal funds in pounds directly from ATMs located in close proximity to the hotel.
+For more information, please see the "Financial Information" section on page 41.